-Cost reimbursement from the NZ Super Fund and the Elevate Fund is recognised by reference to the stage of completion of services provided at balance date when the transaction involving the rendering of services can be reliably estimated.
+Cost reimbursement from the NZ Super Fund and Elevate is recognised by reference to the stage of completion of services provided at balance date when the transaction involving the rendering of services can be reliably estimated.
 The stage of completion is measured by the proportion of costs incurred to date compared with estimated total costs of the transaction.